chandanprogrammer/javascript-learning/01_basics/00_javascript_theory.md

 Method-3.

-    Another way to execute JavaScript is to insert it inside the <script> tag of an HTML document.
+    Another way to run JavaScript is by embedding it within the <script> tag in an HTML document or by writing it in a separate .js file and linking it to the HTML file. (internal or external linking)

 Method-4.